 The narrator hopes the bird heart will tame her.
 Throughout, there are many of references to classic tales and myth, including the Greek myth of Leda and the Swan and the fairy tale often known as ‘The Six Swans’, as the narrator frequently muses on Swan motifs throughout history and folklore.

-Campbell admits she’s always been “fascinated by storytelling, and particularly fairy tales.
+Jen Campbell admits she’s always been “fascinated by storytelling, and particularly fairy tales.
 How humans have always tried to explain things that they can’t possibly understand with, sometimes outrageous, stories.”
-Indeed, she has dedicated several videos on her YouTube channel (Campbell is part of the YouTube community known as ‘booktube’) to the histories of various fairy tales, including ‘Beauty & the Beast’ and ‘The Little Mermaid.’
-So it’s not surprising that the opening epigraph is a quote from Mary Shelley’s Frankenstein: “It is true, we shall be monsters, cut off from all the world; but on that account we shall be more attached to one another.”
+Indeed, she has dedicated several videos on her YouTube channel (Jen Campbell is part of the YouTube community known as ‘booktube’) to the histories of various fairy tales, including ‘Beauty & the Beast’ and ‘The Little Mermaid.’
+So it’s not surprising that the opening epigraph of The Beginning of the World in the Middle of the Night is a quote from Mary Shelley’s Frankenstein: “It is true, we shall be monsters, cut off from all the world; but on that account we shall be more attached to one another.”
 This is reflected in both subject matter and style; her stories often explore characters, situations and settings caught in that strange area between the known and the unfamiliar, between the normal and the ‘monstrous’; her style is conversational, often going off on digressional thematic tangents before returning to the main thread, which works well in the longer stories – particularly in the title story, which is set out like a play script, and therefore mimics the seemingly random currents of and flow of spoken conversation – but doesn’t always work quite as well in some of the shorter ones, leaving them feeling as if they could’ve been expanded upon.
 Leaving you wanting more, however, is a better position for a story to be in than overstaying it’s welcome, and even the shortest story in the collection brims with atmosphere.